Skip to main content

 OPTICS

 Choosing the right lens and lens mount for your choice of sensor is essential to providing the right performance for your vision system.
+The camera lens plays a crucial role by focusing the reflected light from the target object onto the sensor, and the focal length of the lens determines the field of view and image characteristics for your application.
 The required lens is determined in part by the physical size of the image sensor, (and what the resulting image circle must be), and in part by the working distance of the vision system.

 For example, webcams, that are typically used at a very close distance to the subject will require a wide-angle lens with a short minimum focusing distance, while security cameras are typically used at a longer working distance, and may require a zoom capability.
 The type and size of the required lens will determine the type of lens mount required.